Anna Riwkin-Brick: Photographer

 As a former dancer, she remained interested in dance as a subject of photography and illustrated a book on Swedish dance, Svensk Danskonst, published in 1932 and in the following year her photographs were exhibited in the international exhibition Dance and Movement in Paris.

+In the summer of 1933, she visited Paris with her friend Thora Dardel and photographed leading figures in the surrealist movement including Jean Arp, André Breton, Salvador Dalí, Max Ernst, and Man Ray.
+A famous group photo of these artists was taken by Riwkin but later misattributed to Ernst.

 She later illustrated a book on ballet in 1960, Balettskolan with texts by the choreographer Birgit Cullberg and the dance teacher Lilian Karina Vasarhelyi.

-Recognition
+Photojournalism

 From the 1930s, Riwkin added journalistic work to her repertoire, collaborating on several books with the journalist Elly Jannes and the writer Ivar Lo-Johansson.
 Her first one-person show was held in 1936 in Kungsgatan in 1936.

 After the Second World War, she worked for the Swedish photojournalistic magazine Se, for which she went on numerous trips both within Sweden and to foreign countries, photographing mainly women subjects in Greece, Yugoslavia, USA, Japan, Korea, Israel and India.
 In 1948 she published a book on Palestine.

+She returned to Israel in 1955, publishing another photo book with Daniel Brick, titled Israel, that portrayed the early years of the state through expressive, human-centered photography.
+She also collaborated with social reformer Elise Ottesen-Jensen on photographic documentation of women's issues in Sweden.

 From her photojournalistic and travel photography came the work selected by Edward Steichen for his 1955 globally-touring The Family of Man exhibition.
 One, of a family in the snow in Lapland, is typical of work she was later to publish in children's books, while the other, used to illustrate the idea of protest in the exhibition, is cropped image of a woman animatedly relating a story to neighbours from the couple's book Israel.

 Children's picture books with photography

-Riwkin-Brick contributed significantly to the growing use of photographs in children's picture-books, a genre that developed in the second half of the century.

 In 1950, with the aim of promoting tolerance by introducing children from different countries to each other's lives, and international understanding through children's literature that would also be read by adults, Riwkin-Brick was commissioned by the UNESCO to make a photo book about the Sámi people.
 She persuaded Elly Jannes, a journalist for the journal Vi, to write the text for Vandrande by ('Wandering Village', also released as 'Nomads of the North'), published in 1950.
 Anna Riwkin-Brick took many photos of a Sámi family's little girl Elle Kari that were not included in the Vandrande by edition, and Elly Jannes suggested they make another photo book about Elle Kari and to aim it at a child audience which was published in 1951.